 | Packaging Research

-Package graphics and copy are critical marketing variables in many product categories, particularly for non-advertised or under-advertised brands in self-serve
+Package graphics and copy are critical marketing variables, particularly for

 PackageOpt™ (Package Optimization)

 A package, or package design, consist of shapes, colors, images, fonts, brand

 name, and messages.
 The number of permutations of these elements (i.e., unique

 package designs) can run into the thousands.
 With PackageOpt™, it is possible

 to predict consumer reactions to all possible combinations of these package elements.